jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 \text{next word} = g(h_{t})
 $$

-which $$ x $$ is the image and $$ h_{t} $$ is the RNN hidden state to predict the "next word" $$ at time step $$ t $$.
+which $$ x $$ is the image and $$ h_{t} $$ is the RNN hidden state to predict the "next word" at time step $$ t $$.

 > In layman term, $$ h_{t} $$ represents the caption that we generate so far.

 We continue the process until we predict the "end" token.
-As the selective attention may suggest, this model is over generalized, and we can replace the image with a more focus attention area.
+As the selective attention may suggest, this model is over generalized, and we should replace the image with a more focus attention area.

 $$
 h_{t} = f(attention(x, h_{t-1}), h_{t-1} )
 $$

-which $$ attention $$ is a function to generate more relevant image features from the original image $$ x $$.
+which $$ attention $$ is a function to generate more relevant image features from the image $$ x $$.

 ### Image caption model with LSTM